awsdocs/aws-amplify-console-user-guide/doc_source/access-logs.md

 |  App  |  Metric data is provided by app\.  |
 |  AWS Account  |  Metric data is provided across all apps in the AWS account\.  |

 You can access CloudWatch metrics in the AWS Management Console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.
-Alternatively, you can access metrics in the Amplify Console using the following procedure\.
+Alternatively, you can access metrics in the Amplify console using the following procedure\.

 **To access metrics in the Amplify console**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app that you want to view metrics for\.